-- Release both the Auger Control Lever and the Drive Control Lever. - 2.
-SHUT THE ENGINE OFF!
+- 1. Release both the auger control lever/bail and the drive control lever/bail. - SHUT THE ENGINE OFF!
 Refer to the Engine Operator's Manual.
 Remove the safety key. - Remove clean-out tool from the clip which secures it to the rear of the auger housing. - 4.
 Use the shovel-shaped end of the clean-out tool to dislodge and scoop any snow and ice which has formed in and near the chute assembly.
 Always use the clean-out tool (Part # 931-2643), not your hands.
-Refer to the separate supplement for clean-out tool ordering information. - Refasten the clean-out tool to the mounting clip on the rear of the auger housing, reinsert the safety key and start the snow thrower's engine.

-While standing in the operator's position (behind the snow thrower), engage the auger control lever for a few seconds to clear any remaining snow and ice from the chute assembly.
+Refer to the separate supplement for clean-out tool ordering information. - Re-fasten the clean-out tool to the mounting clip on the rear of the auger housing, reinsert the safety key and start the snow thrower's engine. - While standing in the operator's position (behind the snow thrower), engage the auger control lever/bail for a few seconds to clear any remaining snow and ice from the chute assembly.